mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 considered desirable to have vessels on the route.
 The result is the subsidized merchant.
 The ‘subbie’ is both a specific class of ship and a general activity.
-Subsidised routes are partially paid for by commercial activity and partly by government money from local worlds or trade alliances that feel the need for a regular service.
+Subsidized routes are partially paid for by commercial activity and partly by government money from local worlds or trade alliances that feel the need for a regular service.
 Note that while ships of the class termed Subsidized Merchants are well suited to such activity,